The-Marcy-Lab-School/se-unit-5/lesson-1-dom-api/README.md

-# The DOM API and editing
+# Leson 1: The DOM API and editing

 # Key Methods:
 - `document.querySelector()`